 - o If this is your first time to be offered Additional Life Insurance (initial enrollment) and you apply for more than \$150,000 (if eligible), you will be required to complete a Statement of Health and MetLife's underwriting department will determine whether or not you qualify for the amount above \$150,000.
-Any amounts of \$150,000 or less are guaranteed issue, meaning you are automatically approved (not subject to your health status). - \circ Example: Your annual salary is \$25,000.
+Any amounts of \$150,000 or less are guaranteed issue, meaning you are automatically approved (not subject to your health status). - Example: Your annual salary is \$25,000.
 Multiply this by 5 to arrive at the maximum amount you can apply for -- \$25,000 x 5 = \$125,000.
-You can apply for up to \$125,000 and you do not have to complete a Statement of Health because it is under \$150,000. - Not the First Offering (you have previously had the chance to apply for coverage)
+You can apply for up to \$125,000 and you do not have to complete a Statement of Health because it is under \$150,000. - Not the First Offering (you have previously had the chance to apply for coverage) - o If this is not the first time you have been offered Additional Life Insurance (you were previously offered and chose not to take the coverage), you may apply for up to \$500,000, or 5 times your annual salary, whichever is less.
+Regardless of the amount you apply for, you will be required to complete a Statement of Health and MetLife's underwriting department will determine whether or not you qualify for the amount you have requested.

-- offered and chose not to take the coverage), you may apply for up to \$500,000, or 5 times your annual salary, whichever is less.
-Regardless of the amount you apply for, you will be required to complete a Statement of Health and MetLife's underwriting department will determine whether or not you qualify for the amount you have requested. - Example: Your annual salary is \$50,000.
-Multiply this by 5 to arrive at the maximum amount you can apply for -- $$50,000 \times 5 = $250,000$.
+• Example: Your annual salary is \$50,000.
+Multiply this by 5 to arrive at the maximum amount you can apply for -- \$50,000 x 5 = \$250,000.
 You can apply for up to \$250,000, but since this is not your initial offering of the Additional Life Insurance, then you will be required to complete a Statement of Health (subject to approval by MetLife) regardless of the amount you apply for.